 In 2009, Nicki embarked on her humanitarian career in Bangladesh, working as Emergency Ops Nutrition Programme Manager for Action Again Hunger.
-Here she was responsible for developing nutrition programmes in protracted refugee context following the Community-Based Management of Acute Malnutrition (CMAM) approach.
-Following this, she worked for GOAL in Pakistan, South Sudan, and eventually Ireland where she ensured technical support for quality nutrition programmes in a variety of countries in need.
+Here she was responsible for developing nutrition programmes in an protracted refugee context following the Community-Based Management of Acute Malnutrition (CMAM) approach.
+Following this, she worked for GOAL in Pakistan, South Sudan, and eventually Ireland where she ensured technical support for quality nutrition programmes for a variety of countries in need.
 Her mantra was to find ways for the local population to support themselves.
-She was the driving force to raise £20,000 for one of her colleagues to study health promotion in the UK and her colleague is now in East Africa utilising their expertise to support others.
+She was the driving force in raising £20,000 for one of her colleagues to study health promotion in the UK.
+Her colleague is now in East Africa utilising their expertise to support others.
 Furthermore, Nicki’s career took her to Yemen where she worked with local government officials to train them on infant nutrition.
 She found herself spending many nights in underground bunkers, listening to the sound of war above her.
 She spent many years working for Save the Children US where she was responsible for their emergency nutrition vision, strategy and operational plan responding to many humanitarian crises.

-Nicki has kept her strong connections with LSHTM and since 2013 has been working closely with Dr Marko Kerac (Programme Director, Nutrition for Global Health) working on the Management of At-risk Mothers and Infants (MAMI) research, working to establish how better to identify infants at risk of failing to thrive and, once identified, how best to manage them, particularly in an outpatient setting.
-Marko was a Technical Advisor to a piece of research she was leading during her time in Bangladesh.
+Nicki has kept her strong connections with LSHTM and since 2013 has been working closely with Dr Marko Kerac (Programme Director, Nutrition for Global Health) on the Management of At-risk Mothers and Infants (MAMI) research.
+They have been working to establish how better to identify infants at risk of failing to thrive and, once identified, how best to manage them, particularly in an outpatient setting.
+Marko was Technical Advisor to a piece of research she was leading during her time in Bangladesh.
 She has also been teaching on the Nutrition in Emergencies module at LSHTM since 2014.
-As of 2019, her current employers, the Eleanor Crook Foundation, where she works as Technical Director, is funding Marko and a group of partners to conduct a randomised control trial in Ethiopia on the MAMI work.
+As of 2019, her current employer, the Eleanor Crook Foundation, where she works as Technical Director, is funding Marko and a group of partners to conduct a randomised control trial in Ethiopia on the MAMI work.
 This is a four-year project to the value of $2.5million, which Nicki is excited to continue.